atienzamaan/-MeXE402_Midterm_Atienza-Manalo/README.md

 <h2 align="center"> <small>FIGURE 4.2:Reference Value</h2>

-Figure 4.2 shows the reference values of the numbers.Since it consists of 316 job titles, you can refer to the Excel file to view the reference values of the numbers.
+Figure 4.2 provides a comprehensive list of reference values associated with the numerical data used in the analysis.
+Due to the extensive nature of the dataset, containing 316 unique job titles, it is recommended to consult the accompanying Excel file named " Job_Title_Education_Mapping" for a detailed reference of numerical values.
+As Gender was not included , the following reference values apply:

-Assigning a unique number category For Gender :

->o	Male == 1
+- Male = 1
->o	Female == 0
+- Female = 0.

 # **MODEL IMPLEMENTATION**: